 After the Meeting

 It is important to always follow up any 1:1 (or scheduled meeting, for that matter) with notes on what was discussed, decisions made and, if relevant, any constructive feedback that will be measured going forward.
+Not everyone comes out of a 1:1 experiencing the same thing (have you ever seen a movie with people and you each viewed it differently?).
 Keep it short and sweet:

 Jessica, good meeting today!
 From what we discussed: